TadasBaltrusaitis/CLM-framework/Readme.txt

-For Windows this software comes prepackaged with all the necessary binaries and dll's for compilation of the project, you still need to compile it in order to run it.
-You don't need to download anything additional, just open "OpenFace.sln" using Visual Studio 2015 and compile the code.
-The project was built and tested on Visual Studio 2015 (can't guarantee compatibility with other versions).
-Code was tested on Windows Vista, Windows 7 and Windows 8, Windows Server 2008 can't guarantee compatibility with other Windows versions (but in theory it should work).
-NOTE be sure to run the project without debugger attached and in Release mode for speed (if running from Visual Studio).
-To run without debugger attach use CTRL + F5 instead of F5.
-To change from Debug mode to Release mode select Release from drop down menu in the toolbar.
-This can mean the difference between running at 5fps and 30fps on 320x240px videos.
-I also found that the x64 version seems to run faster on most machines.

-For Unix based systems and different compilers, I included Cmake files for cross-platform and cross-IDE support.
-For running the code on Ubuntu please see readme-ubuntu.txt.

-You have to respect boost, TBB, dlib, and OpenCV licenses.

----------------------- Copyright information ----------------------

-Copyright can be found in the Copyright.txt

 ---------------------- Code Layout --------------------------------

 ./lib
-	local - the actual meat of the code where the relevant computer vision algorithms reside CLM - The CLM, CLNF and CLM-Z algorithms FaceAnalyser - Facial Action Unit detection and some useful code for extracting features for facial analysis 3rdParty - place for 3rd party libraries boost - prepackaged relevant parts of the boost library OpenCV3.1 - prepackaged OpenCV 3.1 library that is used extensively internally to provide support for basic computer vision functionallity dlib - a header only dlib library (includes the face detector used for in-the-wild images) tbb - prepackaged tbb code, library files and dll's ./exe - the runner and executables that show how to use the libraries for facial expression and head pose tracking, these best demonstrate how to use the libraries
+	local - the actual meat of the code where the relevant computer vision algorithms reside LandmarkDetector - The CLNF, CLM and CLM-Z algorithms together with face tracking code FaceAnalyser - Facial Action Unit detection and some useful code for extracting features for facial analysis, also includes gaze tracking modules
+	3rdParty - place for 3rd party libraries
+		boost - prepackaged relevant parts of the boost library OpenCV3.1 - prepackaged OpenCV 3.1 library that is used extensively internally to provide support for basic computer vision functionallity dlib - a header only dlib library (includes the face detector used for in-the-wild images) tbb - prepackaged tbb code, library files and dll's ./exe - the runner and executables that show how to use the libraries for facial expression and head pose tracking, these best demonstrate how to use the libraries
-	FaceTrackingVid/ - running clm, clnf or clm-z if depth is supplied, alternatively running CLNF and CLM from a connected webcam
-	FaceLandmarkImg/ - running clm or clm-z on a images, individual or in a folder FaceTrackingVidMulti/ - tracking multiple faces using the CLM libraries FeatureExtraction/ - a utility executable for extracting all supported features from faces (landmarks, AUs, head pose, gaze, similarity normalised faces and HOG features) for further facial expression analysis
+	FaceTrackingVid/ - running single person landmark detection and gaze extraction on videos on disk or from a webcam FaceLandmarkImg/ - running single or multi person landmark detection on images FaceTrackingVidMulti/ - tracking multiple faces in videos (from a webcam or disk) FeatureExtraction/ - main workhorse executable - extracting all supported features from faces: landmarks, AUs, head pose, gaze, similarity normalised faces and HOG features
 ./matlab_runners
 	helper scripts for running the experiments and demos, see ./matlab_runners/readme.txt for more info ./matlab_version